 The Business Platinum credit card also gets you access to the American Express Global Lounge Collection and up to a $200 airline fee statement credit, among other perks.
 Be prepared to pay a $595 annual fee for the privilege of using this card – but if you travel often enough, it’ll be more than worth it.

 Compare top startup business credit cards

-|American Express® Blue Business Cash Card||$0|
+|American Express Blue Business Cash Card||$0|

-|The Business Platinum® Card from American Express||$595|
+|The Business Platinum Card from American Express||$595|

-How to choose a business credit card
+How to choose the best startup business credit card

 How to apply and get approved for a business credit card

 Applying for a business credit card is a lot like applying for a personal credit card.
 You’ll need to provide basic personal information, such as your name, address and income.
-You’ll also need to provide basic business information, such as your business’s name, address and revenue.
+You’ll also need to provide basic startup business information, such as your business’s name, address and revenue.
 Once you’ve filled out the application, expect a hard pull on your credit as the credit card issuer determines whether you are eligible for the card.

 - Check your credit score to learn where you stand.
 If you don’t already have access to your credit score, use a free service to learn whether your credit is fair, good, excellent or needs work – and then use that information to find credit cards designed for people with your credit score.

-- Build your personal credit score before applying for a business credit card.
+- Build your personal credit score before applying for a startup business credit card.
 Lenders check your personal credit history before issuing business credit cards, so consider doing some basic maintenance on your credit score before applying.
 Disputing errors on your credit report, paying off revolving balances and requesting credit limit increases can all improve your score and make you eligible for more business credit cards.